 The Crimean Tatars have their own unofficial parliament, the Mejlis, which states its purpose as being to promote the rights and interests of the Crimean Tatars.

-The port of Sevastopol is a major naval base and has been home to the Black Sea Fleet since Soviet times.
+The port of Sevastopol is a major naval base and has been home to the Black Sea Fleet since 1783.
 Following the collapse of the USSR, the fleet was divided up between Russia and Ukraine.

 The continuing presence of the Russian fleet in Sevastopol has been a focus of tension between Russia and Ukraine.
 In 2008, Ukraine - then under the pro-Western President Viktor Yushchenko - demanded that Moscow not use the Black Sea Fleet during the its conflict with Georgia.